Skip to content

 Hemp CBD: The Problem

 In 2018, It was the source that made it legal or not.
-But this changed in Minnesota in 2019: New Minnesota Definition of Hemp changes Hemp-CBD Oil legality.
+But this changed in Minnesota in 2019.

-Though producers can extract CBD from a hemp source, hemp naturally has little resin (compared to marijuana).
+Though producers can extract CBD from a hemp source, hemp naturally has far less resin, than “marijuana.”
 And so it has little CBD.
 This is a problem because CBD, like its sister THC, concentrates in the plants’ resin.

 Cannabis plant varieties with higher absolute levels of CBD exist.
 If a plant contains over twelve percent CBD in the flower buds, it will normally contain over three percent THC.
 (And over just 0.3 percent THC would make the cannabis “marijuana,” not “hemp.”)

 The extract from that sort of plant can be purified to produce crystalline CBD.
-(Note the difference possible between the THC level of the plant vs that of the end product.)
-Again, the pre-2019 laws made CBD legal if from a legal source (i.e., hemp); but illegal if from an illegal source (i.e., illegal “marijuana”).
+(Note the difference possible between the THC level of “the plant” vs that of “the end product.”)
+Again, dubbed “the source rule,” the pre-2019 laws made CBD legal if from a legal source (i.e., hemp); but illegal if from an illegal source (i.e., illegal “marijuana”).

 Growers can genetically breed and crossbreed plants.
 And they can cultivate plants to increase CBD, while decreasing THC levels to less than the legal threshold for hemp.